INRIX-rebecca-davey/python-ml-workshop/README.md

 ## Installing the tools we'll be using

+Recommended setup flow:
+1. Use the green 'Clone or download' button at the top of this page to download this directory as a zip file and extract it somewhere
+2. Set up the workshop environment using instructions below
+3. Run the pandas tutorial in Jupyter notebook (see above)

 We'll be using several Python libraries in the workshop, and depending on how/if you have Python installed there are different ways to get these ready...

 ### If you don't currently have Python installed